This accessibility statement applies to the V&A website that is run by the Board of Trustees of the V&A.

 There are no plans to update all historic content but where possible, and on request, we may be able to provide information in alternative formats.

 On October 5, 2023, the World Wide Web Consortium (W3C) officially released the Web Content Accessibility Guidelines (WCAG) 2.2.
-We have engaged Accessible by Design to perform an audit of our website to understand the scope and cost to meet the standards for WCAG 2.2 Success Criterion.
-The results of the audit will be available in January 2024 and remedial work on any issues will be prioritised with a goal to address any issues raised by October 2024.
+We engaged Accessible by Design to perform an audit of our website to understand the scope and cost to meet the standards for WCAG 2.2 Success Criterion.
+The results of the audit were made available in January 2024 and we have begun remedial work on any issues identified with a goal to address any issues raised by December 2024

 Non-accessible content